 Recommendations

 This webpage contains advice for people asking for a letter of recommendation from me or someone like me.
 It was largely plagiarized from a similar page by Ravi Vakil.
-(Last modified Wednesday, 12-Jun-2024 08:32:44 CDT.)
+(Last modified Monday, 18-Nov-2024 17:45:23 CST.)

 Special warning (may not apply to others like me): given that I have limited time to write these letters, I would prefer to prioritize supporting the careers of deserving younger mathematicians.
-As a consequence, I am no longer accepting requests for recommendation letters for promotions beyond the tenured Associate Professor level (or equivalent).
-In the typical case where such a request is issued by an evaluation committee rather than a candidate, it will be met with a polite one-paragraph reply summarizing my opinion.
+As a consequence, I am no longer accepting requests (issued by an evaluation committee rather than a candidate) for recommendation letters for promotions beyond the tenured Associate Professor level (or equivalent).
+Such requests will usually be met with a polite one-paragraph reply summarizing my opinion.

 You likely have a lot of things on your mind right now, and this is the last thing you want to worry about, but this deals with a central part of your application.